European Court of Auditors: Staffing

 ECA staff are mainly officials recruited via the reserve lists from general competitions organised by the European Personnel Selection Office external link (EPSO).
 In certain circumstances, however, the ECA may also engage temporary or contract staff.
 To be eligible for a post at the ECA, one must be a citizen of one of the European Union Member States.

 Traineeships

-Just like the other EU institutions, the ECA organises three traineeship sessions per year in areas of interest to its work.
-Traineeships are granted for three, four or five months maximum, and may be remunerated (1350 €/month) or non-remunerated.
+The ECA organises two traineeship sessions per year in areas of interest to its work, one starting in April, one in October.
+Traineeships are granted for a maximum of six months and are remunerated (€1600/month) or non-remunerated.

 Work

 The ECA publishes the results of its audit work in a variety of reports – annual reports, specific annual reports and special reports – depending on the type of audit.
 Other published products include opinions and review-based publications.
 In total, the ECA published 93 reports in 2017.

 All reports, opinions and reviews are published on the ECA's website in the official EU languages.